femtomc/Jaynes.jl/docs/src/modeling_lang.md

 # Vectorized call sites

-Jaynes also offers a set of primitive language features for creating _vectorized call sites_ which are similar to the combinators of `Gen`.
+Jaynes also offers a set of primitive language features for creating _vectorized call sites_ which are similar to the combinators of [Gen](https://www.gen.dev/dev/ref/gfi/#Mathematical-concepts-1).
 These special features are treated as simple "functional" higher-order functions

 ```julia
 using Jaynes